-The UK corporation tax rate for company profits is currently 19% but is due to increase to 25% with effect from 1 April 2023.
+The UK corporation tax rate for company profits is currently 25%.

 You pay corporation tax at the rates that applied in your company's accounting period for corporation tax.

 \Although we use the word 'branch' throughout this article, the tax term for this operation is a 'Permanent Establishment' (PE).